edmundhung/conform/docs/api/zod/conformZodMessage.md

 ## Example

-Here is a signup form example which validate if the email is unique.
+Here is a signup form example which validates if the email is unique.

 ```tsx
 import type { Intent } from '@conform-to/react';